Narender-0/CLEAR-VISION/README.md

 # CLEAR-VISION
 **CLEAR-VISION** is a deep learning project for image restoration, designed to remove corruptions from images using a **GAN-based architecture**.
 It includes corruption module, original and altered datasets, training pipelines, validation scripts, pre-trained checkpoints and a Streamlit demo for quick testing.
-This project was chosen from "*Even semsester Projects'25*", carried out by **Coding Club of IIT Guwahati**.
+This project was developed as part of "*Even semsester Projects'25*", under the **Coding Club of IIT Guwahati**.

 ## Project Overview